-All undergraduate and graduate student finalists from ACM SRCs held throughout the year advance to the SRC Grand Finals.
+First place undergraduate and graduate student winners from the ACM SRCs held throughout the year advance to the SRC Grand Finals.
 A panel of judges will evaluate the entries through an on-line competition.
 From this competition, three undergraduate and three graduate students will be designated the SRC Grand Finals winners.
 They are invited, along with their advisors, to the annual ACM Awards Banquet, where they receive formal recognition.

 How to Submit

 To be defined.